 Benefits for Assistive Technology

 The following information was published in 2007 by Diana M. Straube, Neighborhood Legal Services, Inc. Buffalo, NY.
-Please see the complete document for more information.

 - Medical Benefits Package: Enrolled veterans receiving care for any condition are eligible for the “medical benefits package”, which includes durable medical equipment and prosthetic and orthotic devices.